 It is known that mosquitoes in Alaska are plentiful and large.
 In fact, due to their size, they’re often jokingly referred to as the “Alaska State Bird.”
 The Last Frontier harbors 35 mosquito species, and a University of Alaska Fairbanks professor estimates more than 17 trillion mosquitoes hatch in Alaska every year!

 Your Next Adventure Starts HereSearch Open Jobs

-When are Mosquitoes Bad in Alaska?
+When Are Mosquitoes Most Active in Alaska?

-Where are Mosquitoes Bad in Alaska?
+Where Are Mosquitoes Most Common in Alaska?

 Mosquitoes are common throughout most of Alaska, but areas that get more rain or snowmelt —particularly northern Alaska—are more prone to harbor mosquito swarms in the summer.

 You’re most likely going to encounter larger mosquito populations in heavily wooded areas, near streams, lakes, or stagnant bodies of water.